sandervandevelde/Mqtt-Client-Service-On-Azure-Container-Instances-demonstration/az-cli-eventgrid-mqtt.md

 ```

-## Create Eventgrid with mqtt support
+## Create an Eventgrid Namespace with mqtt support

 Create the Event Grid Name space with MQTT support in one go: